morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 get_template_part( 'template-parts/post-list/post-list', '' );
 ```

-The logic is the same: pass an array of arguments which can be handled dynamic instead of a list of arguments which is static.
+The logic is the same: pass an array of arguments which can be handled dynamic instead of a list of arguments which are handled static.

 ## Single responsibility principle

-Every folder, file, class, function, mixin - you name it - is meant to [do one thing and do it well](https://alistapart.com/article/coding-with-clarity#section1).
+Every folder, file, class, function, mixin is meant to [do one thing and do it well](https://alistapart.com/article/coding-with-clarity#section1).

 ### Single source of truth

 Make sure everything has a single origin.

-For example `wp_get_theme()` gives us the theme version number.
-Instead of `define( 'THEME_VERSION', '0.1.0' );` use `wp_get_theme()->get('version')`.
+For example `wp_get_theme()`returns the theme version number which must be set in `style.css`.

+Instead of a later `define( 'THEME_VERSION', '0.1.0' );` in `functions.php` the `wp_get_theme()->get('version')` can be used.

 ### No hardwired data inside functions